pstat197/vignette-image-classification-cnn/README.md

 # vignette-image-classification-cnn

-Vignette on implementing distribution-based clustering using cell type data; created as a class project for PSTAT197A in Fall 2025.
+Vignette on image classification using convolutional neural networks; created as a class project for PSTAT197A in Fall 2025.

 ## Contributors:
 - Nini Yen